wazuh/wazuh-qa/docs/tests/integration/test_logcollector/test_macos/test_macos_file_status_predicate.md

 - Fail if `wazuh-logcollector` does not create the status file `status_file.json`
 - Fail if `wazuh-logcollector` stores "macos"-formatted localfile data in the status file `status_file.json`.
+- Fail if `wazuh-logcollector` does not log the errors related to `log stream` in the log file `ossec.log`.

 ## Code documentation